Underwear: What We Wear Under There

 John O’Brien’s fanciful and humorous illustrations perfectly complement the text, visually capturing small details, as well as over-arching themes, and together Swain and O’Brien rescue readers young and old from a dry read.

-I would recommend this for any young fashionistas or budding history buffs, or for any adult who want a quick smile.
+Recommended for any young fashionistas or budding history buffs, or for any adult who want a quick smile.

 Vocabulary interspersed through the text: